 While in the kitchen cooking with your kids, share with them the interesting history of corn and why it was a diet staple.
 Teach them about the amazing knowledge the Native American Indians had of the land and crops as well as the important role they played in the colonist’s survival.

 Do you ever use cooking to teach history?

-If you enjoyed this post, then check out our History-Early Modern Time Pinterest board for more fun activities!
+If you enjoyed this post, then check out our American History Pinterest board for more fun activities!